The Law of Attraction Is A Con

 Was the LoA having a day off or had it just had a tidy wager on a New England upset?

 Coincidences Happen…..Every Day!

-A lot of people believe in manifestation and as such some of them will win the lottery, it’s a given, but it doesn’t prove squat.
+A lot of people believe in manifestation and as such some of them will win the lottery, it’s a given.

 They seem to forget that almost every major commercial flight that takes off has at least one passenger missing for some reason or other.

 The businessman that misses his connection isn’t thanking his guardian angel at the time; he’s just pissed off that he’s’ going to miss his important meeting and his luggage is now on its way to Delhi.

 Except of course if the plane goes down, then he forgets he was pissed off and realizes he was the chosen one.